-Now 22, Elvedi has already featured in more than 100 games for the Foals, helping them finish in the European places in two of his four seasons at the club.
-A full Switzerland international with 11 appearances and one goal – scored against Belgium, currently first in the FIFA World rankings – to his name, Elvedi has also become a defensive mainstay for Gladbach, be it at centre-back, where he featured 24 times last season, or full-back, where he filled in – with aplomb – six times.
-An average of two challenges won per match may not sound like much, but with just a single yellow card against him, they are the numbers of a defender who reads the danger early, rather than having to compensate later.
+Now 24, Elvedi has already featured in more than 200 games for the Foals, helping them finish in the European places in three of his five seasons at the club.
+A full Switzerland international with 29 appearances and one goal - scored against Belgium, currently first in the FIFA World rankings - to his name, Elvedi has also become a defensive mainstay for Gladbach alongside Matthias Ginter.
+An average of two challenges won per match may not sound like much, but with just seven yellow cards across the last three seasons against him, they are the numbers of a defender who reads the danger early, rather than having to compensate later.

 Plays a bit like: John Stones

 Elvedi's elegance on the ball despite his height and ability to play centrally or wide in a three- or four-man defence is reminiscent of Manchester City and England stalwart John Stones.
 Stones may already have two English Premier League titles to boast, but Elvedi's trajectory suggests that there will be significant silverware glistening in his trophy cabinet before his career is out.